-By going to the grocery store with $50 in cash in your pocket, you'll be much less likely to impulse buy because you simply can't afford to.
-You'll also buy more healthy food because it feels a lot better handing over cash for stuff that's good for you, like fruits and veggies, then stuff that's bad for you, like ice cream and Twinkies.
+By going to the grocery store with the exact amount of cash in your pocket that you're happy with spending, you'll be much less likely to impulse buy because you simply can't afford to.
+You'll also be more likely to buy more healthy food because it feels a lot better handing over cash for stuff that's good for you, like fruits and veggies, then stuff that's bad for you, like ice cream and Twinkies.

 Also, check out CouponSurfer for more free printable coupons, they've got a section just for groceries.